The Markup: Election Legislation Update for Monday, June 17 2024

 June 17, 2024

 Welcome to The Markup.
-If you find this information useful, please consider sharing this post to get this this valuable information into more hands!
+If you find this information useful, please consider sharing this post to get this valuable information into more hands!

 Get these weekly updates straight to your inbox going forward by subscribing here.